Douglas Harold Brookshire v. State

 A comment on a defendant’s post-arrest silence violates the rights of the accused under the Fifth Amendment of the United States Constitution and article I, section 10 of the Texas Constitution.
 See Doyle v.
 Ohio, 426 U.S. 610, 618, 96 S.Ct.
 2240, 2245, 49 L.Ed.2d 91 (1976); Dinkins v.
 State, 894 S.W.2d 330, 356 (Tex.
 Crim.
 App.
 1995).
 We have applied the Mosley factors when constitutional rights are implicated.
 See Perez v.
 State, 187 S.W.3d 110, 112-13 (Tex.
 App.—Waco 2006, no pet.).

-Applying the Mosley factors, we conclude that any prejudicial impact of the prosecutor's questions was not so severe that it could not be cured by the immediate instruction from the trial court.
-The severity of the misconduct was attenuated by the fact that essentially the same information was entered elsewhere without objection.
+Applying the Mosley factors, we conclude that any prejudicial impact of the prosecutor’s questions was not so severe that it was not cured by the trial court’s immediate instruction.
+The severity of the misconduct was attenuated by the fact that essentially the same information was entered elsewhere in response to defense counsel’s questioning and without objection.
 Lane v.
 State, 151 S.W.3d 188, 193 (Tex.
 Crim.
 App.
 2004).
 Further, the jury was presented with strong evidence of Brookshire’s guilt.
-Under these circumstances, we cannot say that the trial court erred in failing to grant a mistrial.
-Brookshire’s first issue is overruled.
+Under these circumstances, we cannot

 Free access — add to your briefcase to read the full text and ask questions with AI